Skip to content

 Building One Good Thing was the best professional experience of my life.
 It was also, by a wide margin, the loneliest.

 For two months, my primary collaborator was Claude Code.
 And I mean that without any irony or self-deprecation.
-Working with Claude Code on this project was the most productive creative partnership I’ve ever experienced.
+Working with it was genuinely the most productive I’ve ever been on a creative project.
 Not because it did the work for me.
 Because it did the work with me.

-I would describe a feature in plain English.
-Claude would write the Swift code.
-I would look at it, not understanding every line but understanding the intent, the architecture, the flow.
+I’d describe a feature in plain English.
+Claude would write the Swift.
+I’d look at it, not understanding every line, but understanding the intent, the architecture, the flow.
 I’d test it.
 Something wouldn’t feel right.
-I’d describe the feeling, not the technical problem, and together we’d iterate until it did.
+I’d describe the feeling, not the technical problem.
+And we’d iterate until it did.

 But here’s the thing about that collaboration: at the end of every session, you close the laptop and the room is quiet.
 There’s no team Slack to post updates in.
 No standup tomorrow morning.
 No design review on Thursday.
 Just you, and the thing you’re building, and the hope that it’s good enough.